Difference Between Book Value and Market Value

 - Book value is the value of an asset reported in the balance sheet of the firm.
 Market Value is the current valuation of the firm or assets (the ongoing price of the share) in the market on which it can be bought or sold.

-- Book value shows the actual cost or acquisition cost of the asset whereas market value indicates the current market trends.
+- Book value shows the actual cost or acquisition cost of the asset, whereas the other indicates the current market trends.

-- Book value is the accounting value of an asset and is less relevant at times when a company is actually planning to sell that asset in the market; in comparison market value reflects more accurate valuation of an asset during buying and selling of that asset.
+- Book value is the accounting value of an asset and is less relevant at times when a company is actually planning to sell that asset in the market; in comparison, the market value reflects the more accurate valuation of an asset during the buying and selling of that asset.

-- Book value of an asset is accounted in the balance sheet based on historical cost, amortized cost or fair value.
+- The book value of an asset is accounted for in the balance sheet based on historical cost, amortized cost, or fair value.
 Market value reflects the fair value or market value of an asset.

-This has a been a guide to the top differences between Book Value vs Market Value of equity.
-Here we also discuss the book value and market value differences with examples, infographics, and comparison table.
+This article has been a guide to Book Value vs. Market Value of Equity.
+Here we discuss the top differences between book value and market value of equity with infographics and comparison table.
 You may also have a look at the following articles for gaining further knowledge in Accounting –